 Beyond its distinct surroundings, Secret Solstice holds the honour of being the world's only carbon neutral music festival as the emissions created are balanced out by trees purchased for a conservation project in Madagascar.

-With 21-hours of daylight throughout Iceland's summer solstice, energy output is lower than the average festival with renewable energies being used, primarily geothermal energy.
+With 21-hours of daylight throughout Iceland's summer solstice, the energy output is lower than the average festival with renewable energies being used, primarily geothermal energy.
 So it's partly powered by volcanos.
 That's unique in itself, never mind the performances inside a glacier.

 When & where: 21-23 June; Reykjavík, Iceland